mestocks/pqgen/README.md

 # Population and Quantitative Genetic Tools

-**pq-genetics** calculates population and quantitative genetic statistics from genomic data given as a file or piped via standard input.
+**pqgen** calculates population and quantitative genetic statistics from genomic data given as a file or piped via standard input.
 The focus is on speed and ease of use, especially with regard to the input format.

 ```bash
 Usage: